 Whether you have an impacted wisdom tooth or an impacted canine, a surgical procedure is required to reduce the risk of complications in your oral and general health.

 An oral surgeon conducts the extraction of an impacted tooth after he carries out a full dental assessment.
 X-ray of the tooth, and in some cases a 3D visualisation of the bone and nerves in the jaw, will be completed before the procedure.

-Wisdom teeth, also known as third molars, are the teeth growing at the back of the gums and are usually the last ones to come through.
-Extraction of a wisdom tooth is one of the most common surgical, dental procedures.
+Wisdom teeth, also known as third molars, are the teeth growing at the back of the gums and are usually the last ones to erupt.
+Extraction of a wisdom tooth is one of the most common surgical dental procedures.

 Our dentists and specialists are highly trained in providing emergency wisdom tooth extractions and have been serving London patients for over 18 years with more than 500 positive reviews.LEARN MORE

-The recovery following a tooth extraction is a relatively short period for more people, ranging between seven to ten days until full healing or the gum.
+The recovery following a tooth extraction is a relatively short period for most people, ranging between seven to ten days until the full healing of the gum.
 Patients can sense a mild discomfort after the sedation effect wears out, and the pain can be avoided with the help of over-the-counter pain killers.

-To avoid a dry socket, we strongly recommend that you cease smoking until full recovery, and consume soft foods only for a couple of days, chewing on the opposite side of the mouth.
+To avoid a dry socket, we strongly recommend that you cease smoking until full recovery, consume soft foods only for a couple of days, and chew on the opposite side of the mouth.
 Avoid drinking with a straw, spitting, and sneezing (to the best of your abilities) within the first 24h after the extraction.